Abraham Zapruder: Filming of assassination

-Zapruder was an admirer of President Kennedy and considered himself a Democrat.
-Zapruder's aunt, Myrna, had gone to Dallas Love Field that morning to see President Kennedy and the First Lady upon their arrival.
-His uncle, Myron, was positioned on Main Street to watch the motorcade go by.
-Zapruder had originally planned to film the motorcade carrying President Kennedy through downtown Dallas on November 22, but he decided not to because it had been raining that morning.
+Zapruder was an admirer of President Kennedy, and a Democrat.
+Zapruder's daughter, Myrna, had gone to Dallas Love Field that morning to see Kennedy and the First Lady upon their arrival.
+His son-in-law, Myron, was positioned on Main Street to watch the motorcade go by.
+Zapruder had originally planned to film the motorcade carrying Kennedy through downtown Dallas on November 22, but he decided not to because it had been raining that morning.
 When he arrived at work that morning without his camera, Zapruder's assistant Lillian Rogers insisted that he retrieve it from home before going to Dealey Plaza because the weather had cleared.

 Zapruder's movie camera was an 8 mm Bell & Howell Zoomatic Director Series Model 414 PD—top-of-the-line when it was purchased in 1962.
 Making films was one of Zapruder's favorite hobbies for over 30 years.
 Zapruder had planned to film the motorcade from his office window but opted for a better spot in Dealey Plaza where the motorcade would be passing.
 He stood atop a 4 ft concrete abutment extending from the John Neely Bryan concrete pergola on the grassy knoll north of Elm Street on the opposite side of the Texas School Book Depository to the north in Dealey Plaza.
 Zapruder's secretary, Marilyn Sitzman, offered to assist Zapruder as he had vertigo and was apprehensive about standing even at a small height of a few feet alone.

 While Sitzman stood behind Zapruder and held his coat to steady him, he began shooting the presidential motorcade as it turned from Houston Street onto Elm Street in front of the Book Depository.
-Zapruder's film captured 26.6 seconds of the traveling motorcade carrying President Kennedy on 486 frames of Kodak Kodachrome II safety film.
-It infamously captured the fatal headshot that struck President Kennedy as his limousine passed almost directly in front of Zapruder and Sitzman's position, 65 ft from the center of Elm Street.
+Zapruder's film captured 26.6 seconds of the traveling motorcade carrying Kennedy on 486 frames of Kodak Kodachrome II safety film.
+It captured the fatal headshot that struck Kennedy as his limousine passed almost directly in front of Zapruder and Sitzman's position, 65 ft from the center of Elm Street.